 When Does a VPN Not Hide Your IP Address?

-To mitigate these risks, users should configure their VPN clients correctly, enable kill switches, and test for leaks regularly using tools like an IP address checker.
+To protect yourself, set up your VPN right, enable a kill switch, and regularly test for leaks using something like an IP address checker.

 VPN vs. Proxy: Differences in IP Address Hiding

-For comprehensive IP hiding and security, a VPN is generally the superior choice.
+If you want solid IP hiding and security, a VPN is your best bet.

 Choosing the Right VPN to Hide Your IP